2018ik/2018ik.github.io/_wiki/meal_offering.markdown

 ## Background

-The **meal offering** in the Old Testament was fine flour mingled with oil, which signifies humanity mingled with humanity.
+The **meal offering** in the Old Testament was fine flour mingled with oil and frankincense, which signifies humanity mingled with humanity.